 5. Skin Health and Anti-Aging Properties

-Citron tea's high Vitamin C helps collagen production, promoting healthy, youthful skin and potentially reducing dark spots and brightening skin.
+Citron tea is good for the skin.
+The high Vitamin C content supports collagen production, promoting healthy, youthful skin and potentially reducing dark spots and brightening the complexion.

-A study indicates that citron essential oils can suppress rosacea mediators in activated epidermal keratinocytes, implying they may serve as useful adjunct treatments for rosacea, a prevalent chronic inflammatory skin disorder.
+A study indicates that citron essential oils can suppress mediators of rosacea in activated epidermal keratinocytes, suggesting they may be helpful to adjunct treatments for rosacea, a prevalent chronic inflammatory skin disorder.

 6. Hormonal Balance Support